RussellXing/Machine_Learning_Notes/01_Introduction.md

 5. Unsupervised learning
 	* To learn how a set of elements can be grouped (clustered)
-		* In a recommendation engine, a group of users can be clustered according to the prederence expressed for some books.
+		* In a **recommendation engine**, a group of users can be clustered according to the prederence expressed for some books.
 	* Common unsupervised applications:
 		* Object segmentation
 		* Similarity detection